-- A supply of fresh drinking water must be provided and can be mains sourced or bottled as appropriate and clearly marked, to prevent it being confused with hazardous liquids or water which is not fit to drink. - If supplied in a container, the container clearly signed, and the water changed often enough to prevent it becoming stale or contaminated - An adequate supply of cups available or other drinking vessels at the outlet, unless the water is supplied in an upward jet, which can be drunk easily (e.g., a drinking fountain).
+- A supply of fresh drinking water should be provided and can be mains sourced or bottled as appropriate and clearly marked, to prevent it being confused with hazardous liquids or water which is not fit to drink. - If supplied in a container, the container should be clearly signed, and the water changed often enough to prevent it becoming stale or contaminated - An adequate supply of cups should be available or other drinking vessels at the outlet, unless the water is supplied in an upward jet, which can be drunk easily (e.g., a drinking fountain).